jroper/jazzyidau/_posts/2020-02-14-rotating-secrets-kubernetes.md

 #### No vendor lock in

 This also provides for a vendor neutral way to rotate and consume certificates.
 Today, if using HashiCorp Vault for example, you need to use the Vault client in your code to connect to the Vault server to get keys, which ties your code to Vault.
 This convention allows whatever is managing the keys to be decoupled from the consumers.
-This also can be advantagous in development and test environments, you might not be able to run your vendors secrets manager on your local machine for example for licensing or cost reasons, so you can substitute in a different one in those environments.
+This also can be advantageous in development and test environments, you might not be able to run your vendors secrets manager on your local machine for example for licensing or cost reasons, so you can substitute in a different one in those environments.

 ### Cons